-Wingham Blending Board
+Wingham Blending Board/Carding Board

 The back of the board has a supporting brace (keel) that can be fixed in a choice of three different positions to vary the angle to suit the user when table mounted.
 Keel can be removed for ease of storage.

 It is a similar method to blending on a drum carder but a more portable unit.

-Table clamps are provided.
+Table clamps and take off dowels are provided.

-Card cloth is 72 point tin plate wire.
+Card cloth is 72 point stainless wire.

 Having been asked by potential makers how to fix the card cloth please note that it should be stapled or tacked around the edge only.
 Under no circumstances should it be glued.
 It is a property of the card cloth that it is flexible, glueing would set the pins solid thus loosing the correct carding action.
 It would just be pins on a board.
 Any suggestion of glueing to be found on other sites is wrong.
 The board you choose to use needs to be stable timber, if it warps, as some bread boards can, the surface is no longer flat and thus does not give a good carding action.
 Plywood is the best for freedom from warping.